-All OTC and cleared swaps, options on these instruments and financial options defined within the CpML data standard are cash-settled instruments and therefore ineligible under this clause

-All OTC physical forwards (including spot contract) both fixed and floating price and options on these instruments, defined within the CpML data standard are uncleared, physically-settled instruments and therefore ineligible under this clause

-All cleared transactions are cash settled and therefore ineligible under this clause unless otherwise defined as physically settled by the ‘CRAProductCode’ referenced within the ‘ETDTradeDetails’ section and maintained by the Regulated Market or MTF where the product is traded, in which case they are (with the exception of spot contract which are not ‘derivatives’) eligible under this clause if the ‘Venue of Execution’ is identified with a MIC for a third-country venue which, for the purposes of the eRR Process, indicates that the third-country platform is equivalent to an EU MTF or Regulated Market or ‘Venue of Execution’ is identified as “XOFF” which means that the cleared (or ‘listed’) product was executed on a venue that is not a RG or MTF and that these cleared but physically settled instruments, in this context, are eligible under this clause
+A transactions is eligible under this clause if it is a commodity contract for physical settlement (excluding spot contracts) and the ‘Venue of Execution’ is identified with a MIC for a third-country venue which, for the purposes of the eRR Process, indicates that the third-country platform is equivalent to an EU MTF or Regulated Market or OTF OR ‘Venue of Execution’ is identified as “XOFF” meaning that the product was executed on a venue that is not a registered EU or third country RG, MTF or OTF and that the product is equivalent to a product listed on a registered EU Regulated Market, MTF or OTF.
+Note that the REMIT ‘carve-out’ will apply even though the transaction refers to a listed contract because contracts eligible under this clause are for physical settlement, even if they are equivalent to a listed contract which itself is considered to be a financial instrument if traded on the registered EU venue.

 CpML filter criteria: